Flow & Pressure Testing

 We provide fire hydrant flow and pressure testing for clients across a broad range of sectors and industries.
 Hydrant testing is an important aspect in maintaining a reliable water network to ensure hydrants are ready in the event of a fire emergency.

-SES carryout fire hydrant testing including flow and pressure testing in accordance with British standards BS9990.
-Using the latest flowmeter equipment and methods, we can establish the maximum sustainable flow rate of a hydrant and record static and residual pressures in the process.
+Hydrant testing is carried out in accordance with BS9990/5306 & I.S.391.
+Using the latest calibrated flowmeter equipment and methods, we can establish the maximum sustainable flow rate of a hydrant and record static and residual pressures in the process.

 Why is Hydrant Testing Required

-Whether you’re hydrant testing for insurance renewal purposes or to confirm available flow and pressure for planning applications, SES offer the latest methods and certified equipment to meet your needs.
+Whether you are hydrant testing for insurance renewal purposes or to confirm available flow and pressure for planning applications, SES offer the latest methods and certified equipment to meet your needs.

-Fire hydrants should be tested on an annual basis to confirm they meets all the required standards.
-Some insurances policies can be declared null and void if business owners cannot demonstrate that the hydrant was tested to standard.
-Water networks can change over time and often experience upgrades, changes in use and deterioration that can reduce their efficacy in an emergency.
+Fire hydrants should be tested on an annual basis to confirm they meet all the required standards.
+Some insurance policies can be declared null and void if business owners cannot demonstrate testing certification for their hydrants.
+Regular testing is important to have hydrants emergency ready, as water networks can change over time due to external network operations, the age and durability of the pipe material.

 Hydrant Condition Assessment

-As part of the test our Technicians carryout a condition assessment of each hydrant which covers all the key aspects of fire hydrant assessment including the condition of: Surface / Frame / Cover / Pit / Outlet Depth / Marker / Testing, During this assessment, we confirm if the hydrant is leaking and operating properly.0000
+As part of the test our Technicians carryout a condition assessment of each hydrant covering the key aspects of the hydrant condition including: Surface / Frame / Cover / Pit / Outlet Depth / Marker / Spindle.
+During this assessment, we confirm if the hydrant is leaking and operating properly.

 In some applications, 7-day pressure logging is required before flow testing can be carried out to confirm the time of minimum static pressure in the network.
 We provide pressure logging of hydrants and analyse the data to identify the time of the minimum static pressure over the logging period.
 We then flow test the hydrant at this time to mimic a worst case scenario in the pressure profile of the network.